 # Configuration

-ML models depend on external libraries, data files, and specific hardware configurations.
+ML models depend on external libraries, data files, and specific hardware.
+The `config.yaml` file defines all of this for your model.
+This guide covers the most common options.

 To set environment variables in the model serving environment, use the `environment_variables` key: